algopapi/Auto-GPT/README.md

 - Agents can now hire other instances of agents, who can then hire agents themselves.
 - Together they form an organization.
 Organization handles running all agents and routing messages between them.
 - The status of the staff all hired staff added in context and updated every run cycle
-- Also kinda added reflexion every N steps (not working yet)
+- Also kinda added reflexion every N steps (not quite working yet).
+This is very useful  - Reflections are implicitally referenced when fetching the right memories.

 ## How to Use